Aakanksha-Supekar/python_programms/README.md

-# python_programms
+# python_essentials
-python programs to learn
+Interested in python